A Program for Today’s Changemakers

 All-Class Closing Ceremony

-Class Two fellows will be joining a powerful network of peers leading transformative change in their communities.
+Upon graduation, fellows join a powerful network of peers leading transformative change in their communities.

 Early Childhood Specialist: Helping Latino children thrive in Michigan> Read story